PhD, Johns Hopkins University

 Rollie Lal is an immigrant from India

-Fellowship awarded to support work towards a PhD in International Affairs at Johns Hopkins University
+Fellowship awarded to support work towards a PhD in International Relations at Johns Hopkins University

 Rollie Lal is a full time author of non-fiction books on international security and international suspense novels.